mverteuil/BirdNET-Pi/docs/en/boot-config.md

 ## How It Works

-1. **Flasher Integration**: When flashing an SD card with BirdNET-Pi, place this file in the boot partition
+1. **Flasher Integration**: When flashing an SD card with BirdNET-Pi, place `birdnetpi_config.txt` in the boot partition
 2. **First Boot**: On first boot, `setup-system` reads this file
 3. **Auto-Configuration**: Values from the file are used instead of prompting
 4. **Fallback**: If the file doesn't exist or values are missing, the system will: